Theo3010/Unilogin-Autocomplete/README.md

   I have yet uploaded it to chrome appstore, but you can download the Extensions zip file
   <a href="https://github.com/Theo3010/Unilogin-Autocomplete/files/7594953/Extensions.zip" target="_blank">her</a>.
   <br>
-  When you have download the file go to
+  When you have download the file go to chrome://extensions/ and click the "developer mode" on the right corner.
-  <u>chrome://extensions/</u>
-  and click the "developer mode" on the right corner and then the "load unpacked extension" in the left corner and slected the file.
+  Then click the "load unpacked extension" in the left corner and lected the file.
 Make sure to unzip the file first.
 </span>

-<p>hej <u>med</u></p>